2985578957/flex_extract/Documentation/html/_sources/Documentation/Input/control.rst.txt

 CONTROL file
 ------------
-The file :literal:`CONTROL.documentation` documents the available parameters in grouped sections with their default values.
-In :doc:`control_params` you can find a more detailed description with additional hints, possible values and some useful information about the setting of these parameters.
+The file :literal:`CONTROL.documentation` documents the available parameters in grouped sections together with their default values.
+In :doc:`control_params`, you can find a more detailed description with additional hints, possible values, and further information about the setting of these parameters.

 .. literalinclude:: ../../../../../Run/Control/CONTROL.documentation